rigaya/QSVEnc/Install.en.md

   ```

   If the module for the CPU gen you are using is available,
-  you shall be able to enable H.264/HEVC FF or VP9 encode by loading HuC Firmware module.
+  you shall be able to use FF mode by loading HuC Firmware module.

   By adding option below to ```/etc/modprobe.d/i915.conf```, HuC Firmware will be loaded after reboot.
   ```